 How a robot could be your next surgeon

-Artificial Intelligence (AI) and Cybernetics are misinterpreted concepts.
+Artificial Intelligence and Cybernetics are misinterpreted concepts.
 However, they differ in many ways.
-For example, the ideas of AI is to make computers smart compared to Cybernetics which is to understand and build systems that can achieve goals.
+For example, the ideas of Artificial Intelligence is to make computers smart compared to Cybernetics which is to understand and build systems that can achieve goals.
 Therefore, smart computers versus goal-directed systems have developed concepts applicable to robots.

 These robotic technology platforms allow for creative interaction between humans and machines.
 This process called cybernetics will deliver innovation through efficient, sustainable and cost-effective products, services and work environments.